CharlesDLandau/serve-md/howToPickASideProject.md

 #### Final thoughts

 This blog was a small side project and my takeaways are TBD.
 If anything it was a nice chance to do inventory on my thought process and crack some jokes.
-I hope you share your own thought process for side projects in the comments.
+Let me know what you think.